 - The European Pain Federation EFIC created CRPS Assist, a web-based application for physiotherapists.
 The website aims to help in diagnosing and treating patients with Complex regional pain syndrome.

-- The European Journal of Pain have published several interesting studies on CRPS this year.
+- The European Journal of Pain have published several interesting studies on CRPS recently.
 These include: